Heisenberg homology on surface configurations: The Schr o dinger local system

-The Heisenberg group $\mathcal{H}$ can be realised as a group of matrices, which gives a faithful finite dimensional representation, defined as follows:

-where $p=(p_i)$ is a row vector and $q=(q_i)$ is a column vector.
-This matrix form is often given as the definition of the Heisenberg group so that we may call this representation the tautological one.
-This is the representation \eqref{rep-tautological} from the introduction.

-Another well-known representation, which is infinite dimensional and unitary, is the \emph{Schr{\"o}dinger representation}, which is parametrised by the Planck constant, a non-zero real number $\hbar$.
-The right action on the Hilbert space $L^{2}(\mathbb{R}^{g})$ is given by the following formula:
+A well-known representation of the Heisenberg group, which is infinite-dimensional and unitary, is the \emph{Schr{\"o}dinger representation}, which is parametrised by a non-zero real number $\hbar$.
+The left action on the Hilbert space $L^{2}(\R^{g})$ is given by the following formula: